For the bachelor and the bluestocking…

 With the war over, Garrett is determined to enjoy his bachelor's life while he can, even when it means attending a house party in celebration of a friend's wedding-and suffering Jane's notorious disdain.
 But when a masquerade ball leads to a mistaken kiss, he's surprised to learn that Jane's bookish exterior hides a truly passionate soul.
 When two such headstrong people are determined to remain unattached, can love lead to a happy ending?

-Get a sneak peek of Valerie Bowman's The Unexpected Duchess (available April 29, 2014) with an exclusive excerpt of Chapters 1 & 2.
+Get a sneak peek at Valerie Bowman's The Unlikely Lady (available May 5, 2015) with an exclusive excerpt of Chapter 1.